metabase/metabase/docs/administration-guide/data-permissions.md

 You can set permissions on whether people in a group can download results (and how many rows) from a data source.
 Options are:

 - No (they can't download results)
-- Granular (you want to set access for individual tables)
+- Granular (you want to set access for individual tables or schemas)
 - 10 thousand rows
 - 1 million rows